nwg/racket-wiki/Creating-Languages.md

 ### [Syntax Parse macros](https://docs.racket-lang.org/syntax/stxparse.html)
 * _"[syntax/parse](https://docs.racket-lang.org/syntax/stxparse.html) helps you build robust embedded DSLs in minutes"_
 * [syntax-parse-example](https://github.com/bennn/syntax-parse-example) Example macros, written using syntax/parse.

+### Libraries
+_libraries to aid languages construction_
+* [Rebellion](http://docs.racket-lang.org/rebellion@rebellion/index.html) "Rebellion is a set of infrastructure libraries for Racketeers to build new languages, new frameworks, and new tools with."

 ### Meta-DSL's
 _languages that can be used to create languages_
-* [Rebellion](http://docs.racket-lang.org/rebellion@rebellion/index.html) "Rebellion is a set of infrastructure libraries for Racketeers to build new languages, new frameworks, and new tools with."
 * [The `turnstile` language](https://docs.racket-lang.org/turnstile/) _"[...]aims to help Racket programmers create **typed languages**.
 It does so with extensions of Racket’s macro-definition forms that facilitate implementation of type rules alongside normal macro code."_
 * [`#lang rosette`](https://docs.racket-lang.org/rosette-guide/ch_getting-started.html) to make a solver-aided domain-specific languages.
 See [_Growing Solver-Aided Languages with ROSETTE_ by Emina Torlak & Rastislav Bodik](https://homes.cs.washington.edu/~emina/pubs/rosette.onward13.pdf)